gherkinrat/gherkinrat/README.md

 <img src="soccer-fouls.jpg" Width="400" Height="200">

 <h2>4.
 Holding an opponent</h2>
-<p>Holding an opponent can be helpful, except, its not allowed. </p>
+<p>Holding an opponent can be helpful, except, its not allowed.
+Holding the opponents shirt, pants, leg if they fell or holding them to decrease their mobility is an offense in soccer.
+Players should not be holding or be held in soccer as it is an obvious offense and a clear foul.</p>

 </body>
 </html>